What Happened After Fulford

 Harold Godwinson, King of England

 How Harold managed to gather a large enough force in such a short time has been speculated by many historians, but it seems that he most likely starts out with the core of his army, his body guard and perhaps his brother, Leofwin, along with his own huscarles, sending messengers to call out the local fyrds to meet him along the road.
 Although no known source mentions that Harold was accompanied by either of his brothers, it’s quite reasonable to expect that Gyrth may have joined him on the way, as his earldom is close by the route they are passing.
 Undoubtedly those who were able to ride, did so, and those who couldn’t, marched on foot.
-Its most likely they travelled out of London along the old Roman road, Ermine Street as far as York, being what seemed the most direct route.
+Its most likely they travelled out of London along the old Roman road, Ermine Street, as far as York, the most direct route.
 Along the way they raised the fyrd of each shire they travel through, picking them up at arranged meeting points.
 These are the men of Hertfordshire, Cambridgeshire, Buckinghamshire, Nottinghamshire and Lincolnshire.
 It’s hard to say how many of them would have been mounted but in looking at the heriot of a thegn, it involved between 2-4 horses depending on their status.
-Thegns may have brought a servant or two to provide non-combatant duties and that is why perhaps they had to provide 3 or 4 horses as part of their dues.
+Thegns may have brought a servant or two to provide non-combatant duties and that is why, perhaps, they had to provide 3 or 4 horses as part of their dues.

 At some point along the way, Harold learns of the Gate Fulford disaster by an exhausted messenger who has ridden, without stopping, to meet the king on his journey north, so he might urge him to march more earnestly.
 Harold wonders momentarily why the young brothers, Edwin and Morcar, came out of York to fight Hardrada without waiting for him to arrive, but whatever concerns he may have had, their defeat may have spurred his determination to deal with Hardrada and Tostig decisively.
 So he ploughs on with his men, determined to reach Yorkshire in time to surprise the Norwegian king and his own brother, to deal with them before they can strengthen their hold in the north.